sambanova/ai-starter-kit/benchmarking/benchmarking_bundles/README.md

 ##### Switching time important notes

-- It's recommended that the user include a warm up set of models, either in the same `model_configs_example.csv` or in a separate csv, so HBM could be set with the model configurations that will be tested.
-Right after the warm up models are procesed, proceed run the configs that would include the switching time.
+- It's recommended that the user include a warm up set of models, either in the same jobs file or in a separate one, so HBM could be set with the model configurations that will be tested.
+Right after the warm up models are processed, proceed to run the jobs that should include the switching time.
 - Include multiple sequence lengths and batch sizes according to the node environment configuration.
 - Run multiple requests per model config row to obtain stable switching time estimates